mattst/SublimeFindResultsBufferUtils/README.md

-## Find Results Buffer Utils - Package for Sublime Text
+## FindResultsBufferUtils (Sublime Text Package)

 ### Overview

-*Find Results Buffer Utils* is a Sublime Text package which adds keys allowing users to switch focus to and to close the *Find Results* buffer.
-It should be noted that closing the buffer is performed without the active buffer losing focus and that both operations are preformed within the active window only.
+*FindResultsBufferUtils* is a Sublime Text package which adds keys allowing users to switch focus to and to close the *Find Results* buffer, and to jump to the first and last of the current results.
+It should be noted that closing the buffer is performed without the active buffer losing focus.

 While these are simple tasks, which do not take much time, I have found the plugin so useful that it has become an integral part of how I use Sublime's powerful *Find in Files (Use Buffer)* feature.